ankitbit/Introduction-to-Econometrics/orientation.md

 Change directory to the following location:

 `$ cd cien-ds/job_runner`
 The Cien DS package depends on some other Python packages.
-Install them by issuing the following commands:
+Install them by issuing the following commands (However, if you've installed the packages mentioned in requirements.txt file, you don't have to do this again):

 `$ pip install -r requirements.txt`

-`$ sudo python -m nltk.downloader -d /usr/share/nltk_data words stopwords wordnet` Setting the environment variables
+`$ sudo python -m nltk.downloader -d /usr/share/nltk_data words stopwords wordnet`
-Go to LastPass and copy to clipboard the contents of the bash profile DS note, located in the Shared-Data Science folder.

-Then, paste the contents of the note at the end of the ~/.bashrc file.
+**Setting the environment variables**: Go to LastPass and copy to clipboard the contents of the bash profile DS note, located in the Shared-Data Science folder.
+Then, paste the contents of the note at the end of the `~/.bashrc` file.
 Save and close.
 Finally, close and open the terminal to make the changes effective.